EU–US Open Skies Agreement: London–United States

 Under the agreement, London Heathrow was opened to full competition.
 This ended the exclusive right granted for only two US airlines and two UK airlines (established under Bermuda II Agreement in 1977, which remains in force for UK overseas territories' traffic rights to the US) to fly transatlantic services out of Heathrow.
 These four airlines were British Airways, Virgin Atlantic, United Airlines, and American Airlines.

-This right also exists for third-country carriers with incumbent fifth freedom rights to carry passengers between London Heathrow and the United States.
-These rights were previously exercised by Air New Zealand (between Los Angeles and London Heathrow), Air India (between New York City and London Heathrow), and Kuwait Airways (also between New York City and London Heathrow).
+This right also exists for third-country carriers with incumbent fifth freedom rights to carry passengers between Heathrow and the United States.
+These rights were previously exercised by Air New Zealand (between Los Angeles and Heathrow), Air India (between New York-JFK and London Heathrow), and Kuwait Airways (also between New York-JFK and London Heathrow).
 El Al also had such rights but chose not to use them, and Iran Air technically also had similar rights, but is prohibited from flying to the US due to US government economic sanctions against Iran.

-Delta Air Lines began services to London Heathrow from Atlanta, New York–JFK, Boston, Detroit and Seattle/Tacoma in 2008.
-Other airlines, such as Northwest Airlines, Continental Airlines and US Airways also began services to Heathrow, but have since ceased independent operations under these brand names, following mergers with airlines also serving Heathrow.
+Delta Air Lines began services to Heathrow from Atlanta, New York–JFK, Boston, Detroit and Seattle/Tacoma in 2008.
+Other airlines, such as Northwest Airlines, Continental Airlines and US Airways also began services to Heathrow, but have since ceased independent operations under these brand names, following their respective mergers with Delta, United, and American.

 Nevertheless, expansion of transatlantic flights to or from Heathrow continue to be limited by lack of runway capacity (currently its two runways operate at over 98 percent capacity), government limits (especially when expansion plans to build a third runway and a sixth terminal were cancelled on 12 May 2010, by the new coalition government), and the fact that many take-off slots are owned by incumbent airlines (IAG's airlines, including British Airways, Aer Lingus and Iberia, account for 54% of slots).